Hallucinogen persisting perception disorder

+The underlying mechanisms are not well understood.
+One hypothesis suggests that anxiety may amplify existing visual disturbances and potentially trigger these visual phenomena.
+Many report that their visual distortions become more pronounced or even emerge during periods of heightened anxiety or stress.

 Symptoms

-Typical symptoms of the disorder include: halos or auras surrounding objects, trails following objects in motion, difficulty distinguishing between colors, apparent shifts in the hue of a given item, the illusion of movement in a static setting, visual snow, distortions in the dimensions of a perceived object, intensified hypnagogic & hypnopompic hallucinations, monocular double vision, seeing an excessive amount of floaters and blue field entopic phenomenon.
+Typical symptoms of the disorder include halos or auras surrounding objects, trails following objects in motion, difficulty distinguishing between colors, apparent shifts in the hue of a given item, the illusion of movement in a static setting, visual snow, distortions in the dimensions of a perceived object, intensified hypnagogic and hypnopompic hallucinations, monocular double vision, seeing an excessive amount of eye floaters, the morphing of multiple objects into one texture, and blue field entoptic phenomenon.
 The visual alterations experienced by those with HPPD are not homogeneous and there appear to be individual differences in both the number and intensity of symptoms.